Trauma-informed Care vs. Trauma-specific Treatment

 Our Training

-Our Trauma Informed Bodywork Training Program is an in-person massage therapy training Hawaii that integrates principles and skills from trauma-informed care into the training.
-We also offer online courses on trauma-informed bodywork as well.
-Click below to learn more about our training options:
+Our Foundational Massage Therapy Program is an in-person bodywork training in Hawaii that integrates principles and skills from trauma-informed care into the training.

 To read more on this topic, please read